Skip to content

 ALPHAUS_AUTH_URL=https://login.alphaus.cloud/access_token

-You can validate your setup using bluectl.
-Run the following command:
+To validate your setup, run the following command:

 $ bluectl whoami